zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 Use ssh <file name>  to connect to you instance

-Remember to rplace <ec2instance> with your EC2 name you used in the configuration - use your student number to identify resources.
+Remember to replace <ec2instance> with your EC2 name you used in the configuration - use your student number to identify resources.